-One of the main on-page SEO factors is the header tags and optimising your headers can improve search engine visibility for your pages.
+One of the main on-page SEO factors is the header tags and optimizing your headers can improve search engine visibility for your pages.
 Essentially, header tags are used to help distinguish headings and subheadings within your content in the form of HTML markup.
 The header tags run from H1 to H6, with H1 being the most important tag and H6 being the least important.
-Using header tags in your content allows you to prioritise your information and it gives your content a structure.
+Using header tags in your content allows you to prioritize your information and it gives your content a structure.

 Ideally, your landing page should only have one H1 tag as search engines use these tags to identify the context of the page.
 If you have multiple H1 tags on a page, then it can be difficult for search engines to review the page.

 Keywords are an essential part of on-page optimization as they dictate what you want to rank for on search.
 Keywords should be used within your meta tags and content to fully optimize your website and pages.
 By using relevant keywords, you can make your landing pages more specific and increase the relevancy of your products or services.